Spring Boot microservices guide

 What you need to start

-A typical service imports the platform modules it needs, keeps its business code in its own modules, and enables platform capabilities through regular Spring Boot configuration.
+A typical service imports the platform modules it needs, keeps business logic in its own modules, and enables platform capabilities through regular Spring Boot configuration.

 Minimal service structure